 So, how do you make sense of all this data so you can keep track of what needs to be built or improved?
 Classify them.

-Grouping requests helps you keep track of where product ideas and feature requests fall into and gives you a bigger picture of your product.
+Project tracking software helps you group requests to keep track of where product ideas and feature requests fall into and gives you a bigger picture of your product.
 What this does is show you where you can make changes, and which features to prioritize to get the best outcomes.

 5. Discuss features with your teammates and relevant stakeholders